Just Stop Oil activists glue themselves to The Last Supper at Royal Academy

 Each also placed a hand on the frame of the painting and kneeled beneath it before loudly outlining their concerns as visitors were ushered out by security staff.

-During the protest Lazarus, who described himself himself as an art lover, said: “Art is important.
+During the protest Lazarus, who described himself as an art lover, said: “Art is important.
 It should be held for future generations to see, but when there is no food what use is art.
 When there is no water, what use is art.
 When billions of people are in pain and suffering, what use then is art.”

 Register for free to continue reading